Why is ADM re:generations™ offering incentives?

 What happens if weather doesn’t allow me to get my cover crop planted?

 If you can’t get the cover crop planted, you won’t receive payment.
-There are no “penalties.”
+You just need to let your ADM or FBN rep know.

 The International Sustainability and Carbon Certification (ISCC) promotes environmentally, socially and economically sustainable production.
 An ISCC score reflects good farming practices, ethical treatment of workers, and no deforestation to plant crops.
 The score includes the following data: